Azure-Samples/data-migration-sql/CLI/sql-server-to-sql-vm-fileshare.md

 Note:

 - <b>Please run the commands in Azure CLI Administrator Mode as az datamigration register-integration-runtime command requires admin permissions.</b>
-- <b> Both Migration Service and Managed Instance/Virtual Machine must be in the same location.</b>
+- <b> Both Migration Service and Azure SQL Managed Instance or SQL Server on Azure Virtual Machine or Azure SQL Database  must be in the same location.</b>

 ## Perfoming Online Migration

-In this article, we perform a online migration of the Adventureworks database restored to an on-premises instance of SQL Server to an Azure SQL VM by using Microsoft Azure CLI.
-You can migrate databases from a SQL Server instance to an SQL VM by using the DataMigration extension in Microsoft Azure CLI.
+In this article, we perform a online migration of the Adventureworks database from SQL Server on-premises to a SQL Server running on Azure Virtual Machine by using Microsoft Azure CLI.
+You can migrate databases from a SQL Server instance to a SQL Server running on Azure Virtual Machine by using the DataMigration extension in Microsoft Azure CLI.

 **In this article you learn how to**

 - Create a resource group
-- Create a SQL Migration Service
+- Create a Database Migration Service
-- Register the SQL Migration Service on Integration Runtime
+- Register the Database Migration Service with self-hosted Integration Runtime
 - Start an online migration
 - Perform cutover for the online migration